-Consequently, to revert the situation, Spanish Corporate Income Tax was profoundly amended, following these principles: (i) simplifying the provisions set out in the law in order to reduce tax litigation by including recent judicial and administrative resolutions; (ii) providing the tax system with legal certainty; (iii) reducing tax rates and abolishing tax allowances; and (iv) introducing legal measures oriented toward cash-repatriation (participation exemption) and measures to strengthen the equity of companies.
+Consequently, to revert the situation, Spanish corporate income tax was profoundly amended, following these principles: (i) simplifying the provisions set out in the law in order to reduce tax litigation by including recent judicial and administrative resolutions; (ii) providing the tax system with legal certainty; (iii) reducing tax rates and abolishing tax allowances; and (iv) introducing legal measures oriented toward cash repatriation (participation exemption) and measures to strengthen the equity of companies.

-In our opinion, the most relevant developments of Corporate Income Tax in Spain, to be further analysed, are the following:
+The most relevant developments of corporate income tax in Spain are the following:

-- (i) New participation exemption regime on dividends and capital gains. - (ii) New tax horizontal consolidation regime. - (iii) Success of the Spanish SOCIMI (Spanish real estate investment funds). - (iv) Amendments to the rollover regime on company restructurings. - (v) Special measures focused on reducing the public deficit. - (vi) Introduction of the capitalisation reserve and other tax credits.
+- (i) New participation exemption regime on dividends and capital gains. - (ii) New tax horizontal consolidation regime. - (iii) Success of the Spanish SOCIMI. - (iv) Amendments to the rollover regime on company restructurings. - (v) Special measures focused on reducing the public deficit. - (vi) Introduction of the capitalisation reserve and other tax credits.

-New participation exemption regime on dividends and capital gains
+Participation exemption regime on dividends and capital gains

-The new participation exemption regime was introduced in Spain with effect from 1 January 2015 and amended on 3 December 2016, following a resolution from the European Commission which focused on two main issues: (i) to give an equivalent treatment to dividends and capital gains arising from qualified resident and non-resident companies; and (ii) to set an exemption method to avoid double taxation in order to increase competitiveness and internationalisation of European companies.
+The participation exemption regime was introduced in Spain following a resolution from the European Commission which focused on two main issues: (i) to give an equivalent treatment to dividends and capital gains arising from qualified resident and non-resident companies; and (ii) to set an exemption method to avoid double taxation in order to increase competitiveness and internationalisation of European companies.

 Following the European Commission's resolution, Spain passed a participation exemption method for dividends and capital gains arising from qualified resident and non-resident companies.
 This participation exemption regime has eliminated the former imputation method to internal source dividends and capital gains, which will only now apply for internationally sourced dividends and capital gains.

-Therefore, Spanish companies will be entitled to benefit from the participation exemption regime on qualifying resident and non-resident companies on the distribution of dividends and capital gains.
-In addition, Spanish companies with non-resident subsidiaries may choose to apply for the participation exemption regime or the imputation method deducting withholding tax in accordance with the applicable tax treaty provisions.
+Accordingly, Spanish companies are entitled to benefit from the participation exemption regime on qualifying resident and non-resident companies on the distribution of dividends and capital gains.
+In addition, Spanish companies with non-resident subsidiaries may choose to apply for the participation exemption regime or the imputation method, deducting withholding tax in accordance with the applicable tax treaty provisions.

-In order to qualify for the participation exemption regime, the following requirements should be met: (i) the shareholding in the subsidiary must be of at least 5% or, alternatively, it must have a minimum value of at least $\in$ 20 million (participation requirement); and (ii) it has to be held uninterruptedly for at least one year (holding requirement).
+In order to qualify for the participation exemption regime, the following requirements should be met: (i) the shareholding in the subsidiary must be of at least 5% or, alternatively, it must have a minimum value of at least €20 million (participation requirement); and (ii) it has to be held uninterruptedly for at least one year (holding requirement).
 In this sense, the holding requirement might be met at the company group level.